Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off occasions, start and end dates - TheNewsTrace

 Who’s promoted this season?

-Leeds United’s return to the Premier League stands out as the story of the season come the opening day as they kick-start their first prime division marketing campaign in 16 years.
+Leeds United’s return to the Premier League would be the story of the season come the opening day as they kick-start their first prime division marketing campaign in 16 years.

 West Brom joined them within the promotion spots and will make a return to the Premier League after two seasons away.